 Professional Experience Requirements

-Deakin Law School’s compulsory Professional Experience requirement involves a student working in a law-related environment undertaking law related work.
+Deakin Law School’s Professional Experience (PE) placement involves a student working in a law-related environment undertaking law related work.

-Types of work places include: Law Firms – working directly under the supervision of a lawyer; Community Legal Centres working directly under the supervision of a lawyer; Court of Law; Tribunal; Statutory Authority working under the supervision of person who has completed a law degree; Barrister; police prosecutor.
+Types of workplaces include: Law Firms – working directly under the supervision of a lawyer; Community Legal Centres working directly under the supervision of a lawyer; Court of Law; Tribunal; Statutory Authority working under the supervision of a person who has completed a law degree; Barrister; police prosecutor.
 The role must be law related.
-See ‘what counts as PE’ for further details.
+See ‘What counts as PE’ (below for further details.

-The purpose of the Professional Experience (PE) requirement is to enrich the student's formal legal education and produce graduates with practical experience of how the law operates.
+The purpose of PE placement is to enrich the student's formal legal education and produce graduates with practical experience of how the law operates.
 As well as being a benefit in itself, this will also make the student's university study more meaningful.

-If a student is unclear about whether or not their PE placement host meets Deakin Law School's requirement then contact firstname.lastname@example.org before commencing to obtain clarification.
+If a student is unclear about whether or not their PE placement host is suitable, please contact email@example.com before commencing to obtain clarification.

 Where do I find PE?